MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/ios-configure-features.md

     - In Settings page, select Use configuration designer and add **DefenderTVMPrivacyMode** as the key and value type as **String**
         - To disable privacy and collect the list of apps installed, enter value as `False` and assign this policy to users.
         - By default, this value is set to `True` for unsupervised devices.
-        - For users with key set as `False`, MDE will send the list of apps installed on the device for vulnerability assessment.
+        - For users with key set as `False`, Defender for Endpoint will send the list of apps installed on the device for vulnerability assessment.
     - Click **Next** and assign this profile to targeted devices/users.
     - Turning the above privacy controls on or off will not impact the device compliance check or conditional access.
 1. Once the config is applied, end-user will need to open the app to **Approve** the privacy setting.
     - Privacy approval screen will come only for unsupervised devices.
-    - Only if end-user approves the privacy, the app information will be sent to the MDE console.
+    - Only if end-user approves the privacy, the app information will be sent to the Defender for Endpoint console.

         :::image type="content" source="images/tvm-Privacy.png" alt-text="TVM Privacy" lightbox="images/tvm-Privacy.png":::